azyablov/crafting_srl_zabbix_template/README.md

 }
 ```

-But here we are not receiving just an uptime value, but time when first LLDP mesage was received and the last one from neighbor:
+But here we are not receiving just an uptime value, but time when first LLDP message was received and the last one from neighbor:

 ```json
     "first-message": "2021-10-27T13:16:53.466Z",